How to add Teacher Mode, Dark Mode and Mobile Layout to your Lessons in mAuthor?

 - it is important that editors do not add colors in Inline CSS or in a text editor.
 Then the template changes will not affect it and in the dark mode view the colors will not be changed

-- for the dark view to work click on the three dots on the right in the “present” view, then Context Metadata and Toggle Dark Mode.
+Option 2 – click on the three dots on the right in the “present” view, then Context Metadata and Toggle Dark Mode.

 To run it properly, developers dealing with the controller (custom-addon) that is attached to the template must set it.
 The controller switches styles based on context metadata.